Skip to main content

 Available Mobile Home Park Lots

-Mobile home residents need the park owner's permission to rent a lot or mobile home and live in a park.
 See which parks have available lots on the Department's list of nonprofit and cooperative (resident owned) communities or the annual Registry of Mobile Home Parks.
+You need the park owner's permission before buying or moving into a mobile home located in a park.

 Installation and Set up of MH's

-A spill or leak from a heating fuel tank can cause an environmental hazard and cost thousands of dollars to clean up.
-The Above Ground Storage Tank Rules require an inspection at least once every three years and cause fuel tanks to be "red tagged" if they do not meet specific standards.
-If a tank is "red tagged," no heating fuel will be allowed to be delivered to the tank until it's repaired or replaced
+A spill or leak from a home heating fuel tank can cause an environmental hazard and cost thousands of dollars to clean up.
+Above ground home heating fuel tanks (AST's) are inspected every four years or when the tank is replaced or you change fuel providers.
+A tank that fails inspection may be "red tagged" or "yellow yagged".
+If your heating fuel tank is red tagged, no heating fuel will be allowed to be delivered to the tank until the tank is replaced or repaired.

 HUD Code for Manufactured Housing